Long hair: Cultural meaning

 Ways of life often viewed as more rigid, such as soldiering and religious discipline, frequently have explicit rules regarding hair length.
 For example, Buddhist monks shave their heads as part of their order of worship.
-Similarly, religious men with long hair include Paganism, the Nazarites of the Hebrew Bible (Samson being a well-known example) and the Sikhs.
+Similarly, religious men with long hair is exemplified in modern Paganism, among Nazarites in the Hebrew Bible (Samson being a well-known example) and among the Sikhs.
 Other cultures may view male long hair negatively; historically, some conquering groups have used the long hair of conquered people as a symbol of their imagined "otherness" or inferiority, as was the case with the Gaelic Irish under English rule and the Moors under Spanish rule in Medieval Spain.

 East Asian cultures have traditionally associated unkempt hair in a woman with an irresponsible attitude, as women in East Asia were expected to tie up their hair in styles such as the ponytail, plait, or any bun, as a symbol of responsibility.